-a.
-To Other Courts
+a) To Other Courts

-Whenever it appears that any person convicted of any crime or disbarred or suspended or censured or disbarred on consent by this Court is admitted to practice law in any other jurisdiction or before any other court, the Clerk of this Court shall, within fourteen (14) days of the conviction, disbarment, suspension, censure, or disbarment on consent, transmit to the disciplinary authority in such other jurisdiction, or for such other court, a certificate of the conviction or a certified or exemplified copy of the judgment or order of disbarment, suspension, censure or disbarment on consent, as well as the last known office and residence addresses of the defendant or respondent.
+Whenever it appears that any personthis Court has either criminally convicted of any erime or, disbarred or, suspended or censured or disbarred on consent by this Court, or publicly reprimanded an active member of this Court's Bar, and the attorney is admitted to practice law inan active member of the bar of any other jurisdiction or before any other court, the Clerk of this Court shall, within fourteen (14) days of the conviction, disbarment, suspension, censure, or disbarment on consentor public reprimand, transmit to the disciplinary authority in such other jurisdiction; or for such other court, a certificate of the conviction or a certified or exemplified copy of the judgment or order of disbarment, suspension, censure or disbarment on consentor public reprimand, as well as to the last known office and residence addresses of the defendant or respondent.
+This provision shall not apply to discipline imposed under L.R.
+705.3 when this Court only imposes discipline identical to the discipline imposed by another court or bar authority.

-b.
-To the American Bar Association
+b) To the American Bar Association

-The Clerk shall promptly notify the National Discipline Data Bank operated by the American Bar Association of any order imposing public discipline upon any attorney admitted to practice before this Court.
+TheUnless otherwise directed in a final order of the Court, the Clerk shall promptly notify the National DisciplineLawyer Regulatory Data Bank operated by the American Bar a) "Court"

+Association of any order imposing public discipline upondisbarring, suspending, or publicly reprimanding any attorney-respondent admitted to practice before this Court.